mhuff17861/mhuff17861.github.io/README.md

 ## Dependencies

-- Node Package Manager
+- Node Package Manager 8.10^
   - This takes care of other dependencies via the below commands.
 Check package.json for specifics
-- Python 3.10
+- Python 3.10 (Go higher at your own risk, newest at time of original development)

 ## Setup